NVME-git/glue_box/docs/index.md

 ![Tree diagram of repository after the user has added the required folders and files](./imgs/tree.png)

 ## AWS credentials and IAM role configuration
+The `.aws` folder is ignored by git to prevent commiting secrets to the repository.

 Set credentials as follows:
 ```